lindory-project/node-lindory-put/README.md

 * `-i | --input <FILE>`: loads a custom XML file to send to the server.
 This disables any "-f | --force" option, preventing Linput from overwriting your custom file.
 If "_" is provided as FILE, then reads from the standard input.
-* `-z | --gzip, --ungzip, --gunzip`: Reads and decompress input using gzip.
-Implied when the filename ends with ".gz".
+* `-z | --gzip, --ungzip, --gunzip`: Reads and decompresses input using gzip.
+Implied when the filename given with -i ends with ".gz".

 ## Output